choitingwing/ad_python_project/README.md

 A. For New_code.ipynb, just open it and Run all or line by line.

 B. For New_code.py, do  `mpiexec python New_code.py`  in bash shell

+# Summary

+This is a good start for me to apply and learn advanced Python skills.
+I think I am becoming a better programmer now.

+For this program, there are possibilities to expand it with 3D plotting, x-y plotting and others.

+Aiming to make plotting as easy as possible for researcher, avoiding all unnecessary steps in programming and figuring out how to use libraries.